cs5250-24s/cs5250-24s/docs/asg2/index.md

     The assignment is due **17:59 on 4 Mar 2024**.
     Late submissions will lose **1 mark per hour**.

+    If you discover any errors or need any clarification or have any question, please create an issue [here](https://github.com/nus-cs5250/24s/issues).

 ## Part A (35 marks)

 !!! info